teiman/invisiblepowers/README.md

  - Tryiing to stop any of the factions from getting to DEFCON6 and destroyoing the civilization

 My objetives:
- - To learn more aboug game developing
+ - To learn more about game developing

 What I have learned:
  - Doing pixel art is fun and rewarding